-BR Tech's admission requirements offer students a reasonable expectation completing a program.
+BR Tech's admission requirements offer students a reasonable expectation for completing a program.
 Students must achieve the acceptable scores on the entrance test to be admitted to a program.
-The Tests of Adult Basic Education (TABE) will be administered to students seeking entry to BR Tech's occupational programs through spring 2003.
-American College Test (ACT)/ Computerized Adaptive Assessment Support System (COMPASS) will be instituted in the fall 2003.
+The American College Test (ACT)/ Computerized Adaptive Assessment Support System (COMPASS) will be instituted in the spring semester 2004.
+Also, appropriate Scholastic Aptitude Test (SAT) scores may be accepted in both associate degree and diploma programs.